Palos Verdes Estates Securities Lawyer

 Discovery and Case Development

-After filing, both parties exchange documents and information relevant to the dispute.
+After the panel-selection process begins, both parties exchange documents and information relevant to the dispute.
 FINRA’s discovery process is more streamlined than court litigation, but still provides access to essential evidence including internal brokerage firm communications, compliance records, and supervisor notes.

 Hearing and Award